abyssDS/sfmlWiki/Tutorial:-Using-View.md

 [![minimap](http://dev.my-gate.net/wp-content/uploads/2012/06/minimap_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/minimap.png)

-## The `convertCoords(…)` function
+## The `mapPixel/CoordsToCoords/Pixel(…)` function

 As we've seen in the paragraph with the source rectangle it's not very intuitive to work with those two coordinate system.
 It's also pretty hard to determine by hand at which position for instance your mouse cursor is located relative to the view underneath.
-But why would you want to do this by hand, since SFML has already a build in function that will do the heavy lifting for you, namely [`convertCoords(…)`](http://www.sfml-dev.org/documentation/2.0/classsf_1_1RenderTarget.php#ae5e7ba65ef73df2778b29b7fdcdb20ee)?
+But why would you want to do this by hand, since SFML has already a build in functions that will do the heavy lifting for you, namely [`mapPixelToCoords(…)`](http://www.sfml-dev.org/documentation/2.4.1/classsf_1_1RenderTarget.php#a46eb08f775dd1420d6207ea87dde6e54) and [`mapCoordsToPixel(…)`](http://www.sfml-dev.org/documentation/2.4.1/classsf_1_1RenderTarget.php#a7a2d427bdb9bd8f9f456fcf82813aa60)?

-There are two ways to use this function:

-* Determine the relative position on the render target of the point P to the current view of the render target.
-* Determine the relative position on the render target of the point P to a specified view.
+The functions do exactly what their name suggest:

+* Map a point from the screen coordinate system (pixel level) to the world coordinate system.
+* Map a point from the world coordinate system to the screen coordinate system (pixel level).

+Additionally there are two overloads.
+One will simply use the currently set view of the render target, while for the other you can pass a specific view.

-This function can be very useful, e.g. you've moved around your view and now the user click on a point on the window.
-Just call `convertCoords(…)` and you'll instantly know where on the moved view he clicked.
+These functions are quite essential and very useful, e.g. you've moved your view around and now the user clicks on a point on the window.
+Just call `mapPixelToCoords(…)` and you'll instantly know where on the moved view they clicked.

 ## Complete demonstration